-I know you’re thinking that you bought the Cadillac of potting soils to there is no need to buy fertilizer on top of that.
+I know you’re thinking that you bought the Cadillac of potting soils, so there is no need to purchase fertilizer on top of that.
 But you would be surprised how much the nutrient quality of the soil diminishes over time.

-Some of it is going out through the drainage holes but a lot of it is being absorbed by the plant itself.
-Just give yourself a task of inserting a timed-release fertilizer in your container gardens every 1-2 months to ensure the healthiest outcome.
+Some of it is going out through the drainage holes, but a lot of it is absorbed by the plant itself.
+So just give yourself the task of inserting a timed-release fertilizer in your container gardens every 1-2 months to ensure the healthiest outcome.

 5. Container gardens also need water.

-I see you rolling your eyes at me but you’d be surprised how often container gardens need to be watered especially if they are outside.
+I see you rolling your eyes at me.
+Still, you’d be surprised how often container gardens need to be watered, especially if they are outside.
 While indoor gardens will not require daily watering, outdoor plants are subject to a harsher environment.

-You may need to water outdoor container gardens every 1-2 days or possibly even multiple times a day if temperatures reach extreme temperatures.
+You may need to water outdoor container gardens every 1-2 days or even multiple times a day if temperatures reach extreme levels.
 Remember to water your plants in the early morning and/or late afternoon to enhance absorption and avoid blistering.

 6. Don’t let your plants dry out.

-On the off chance that you do let your container garden completely dry out, you will need to basically drown your plants in order to get them hydrated.
-I’m sure you’ve noticed that on really dry soil the water just seems to roll off as opposed to being absorbed.
+On the off chance that you let your container garden completely dry out, you will need to basically drown your plants to get them hydrated.
+I’m sure you’ve noticed that the water just seems to roll off on parched soil as opposed to being absorbed.